-Han Chinese regarded Hanfu as a significant part of their culture.
+Han people regarded Hanfu as a significant part of their culture.
 The wearing of appropriate styles of Hanfu was an essential part of courteous refined behavior.
 Confucius considered Hanfu a necessary part of Chinese ceremony and ritual, and many of his quotations contain references to Hanfu.

 Hanfu disappeared at the beginning of the Qing Dynasty (1644-1911).
-The Qing Dynasty was founded not by Han Chinese who form the overwhelming majority of the population of China, but by the Manchus, fishing and hunting people who first rose to prominence in the Northeast.
-The Manchus foresaw that they would have great difficulty in ruling the Han Chinese people, who outnumbered them vastly and had a much more established culture.
-Soon after the takeover of China, the Manchus began to exercise a policy of subjugating the native Chinese populations to adopt Manchu culture to eliminate unrest at the clear invasion of a foreign ethnic group.
+The Qing Dynasty was founded not by Han people who form the overwhelming majority of the population of China, but by the Manchus, fishing and hunting people who first rose to prominence in the Northeast.
+The Manchus foresaw that they would have great difficulty in ruling the Han people, who outnumbered them vastly and had a much more established culture.
+Soon after the takeover of China, the Manchus began to exercise a policy of subjugating the native Chinese populations to adopt Manchu culture to eliminate unrest at the clear invasion of foreign ethnic minorities.

-The ruling Manchus forced the Han Chinese men to adopt Manchu hairstyle (the pigtail) and Manchu-style clothing.
+The ruling Manchus forced the Han men to adopt Manchu hairstyle (the pigtail) and Manchu-style clothing.
 Enforcement of the policies was swift, brutal but effective.
 Hanfu was replaced by Manchu-style clothing, and soon every Chinese male wore a pigtail.
 However, Ming-era clothing was still permitted for women.
 As time passed the differences between the slender Manchurian Changpao (长袍) and the wide-sleeve Ming style clothing narrowed.
-This resulted in the development of the Ao (祆)dress which distinguished Manchurian style clothing from Ming style.
+This resulted in the development of the Ao (祆) dress which distinguished Manchurian style clothing from Ming style.